iredmail/docs/en_US/howto/manage.iredapd.md

 To disable a plugin, just remove the plugin name and restart iRedAPD service.

+## How to add custom settings

+iRedAPD has some default settings in file `/opt/iredapd/libs/default_settings.py`, but you should never modify it.
+Instead, you should copy the settings you want to modify from `/opt/iredapd/libs/default_settings.py` to `/opt/iredapd/settings.py`, then update it with new values.
+This way you will keep custom settings after upgrading iRedAPD -- because iRedAPD upgrade tool will copy `/opt/iredapd/settings.py` to new iRedAPD release during upgrading.

 ## White/Blacklisting

 ### How to disable white/blacklists completely